Iceland

 Wednesday, July 26, 2017

-The great pin conspiracy continues.
-In the last two or perhaps three years chip and pin credit cards were introduced in the USA.
+The great PIN conspiracy continues.
+In the last two or perhaps three years, chip-and-PIN credit cards were introduced in the USA.
 I thought this a great step forward for the USA, even though the rest of the world has been using this system for years now.
-But, alas the USA based chip and pin system does not work like the rest of the world and so we continue to require a signature to authorize a purchase when using the USA chip and pin system overseas.
+But alas, the USA-based chip-and-PIN system does not work like the rest of the world's, and so we continue to require a signature to authorize a purchase when using the USA chip-and-PIN system overseas.

-A luxury problem you say, well in Iceland remote gas stations have no attendants.
+A luxury problem, you say?
+Well in Iceland, remote gas stations have no attendants.
 Many of them are fully automated and often very remote.
-Your only option is to use, what Icelanders call the: AutoMat.
-The AutoMat requires your card has a chip and a pin.
-And not just the rubbish US pin, but a proper pin.
-No pin, no gas.
+Your only option is to use what Icelanders call the AutoMat.
+The AutoMat requires your card to have a chip and a PIN - and not just the rubbish US PIN, but a proper PIN.
+No PIN, no gas.

-Wow airlines suck beyond sucking.
+Wow Air sucks beyond sucking.
 The flight was an hour late to leave, the boarding was disorganized and confusing, and the seats on the aircraft could have been used by the Spanish Inquisition.
-But, you gets whats, you pays for.
+But you get what you pay for.